eamigo86/graphene-django-extras/README.rst

 Graphene-Django-Extras
 ======================

-This package add some extra funcionalities to graphene-django to facilitate the graphql use without Relay and allow pagination and filtering integration.
+This package add some extra functionalities to graphene-django to facilitate the graphql use without Relay and allow pagination and filtering integration.

 Installation: